 MP for North Antrim

-Jim Allister is the MP for North Antrim, representing the Traditional Unionist Voice.
+Jim Allister serves as the Member of Parliament for North Antrim, representing the Traditional Unionist Voice.
 He was first elected on 4 July 2024.
+The information provided focuses on his voting record and declared interests; it does not include a detailed account of his prior career.

-Declared financial interests include land and property holdings (two entries), gifts, benefits and hospitality from UK sources (one entry), and a miscellaneous interest (one entry).
+Declared interests include land and property holdings (domestic or overseas), gifts, benefits and hospitality from UK sources, and miscellaneous interests.

 Generated 21 February 2026